elben/elben.github.io/posts/2015-11-22-the-end-of-dynamic-languages.markdown

                      :post {"" :update-handler}}}}])
 ```

 I’m sure there’s a pattern in there somewhere, but do you see it?
-Will we remember to type it exactly right, or will we resort to REPLing our routes to death?
+Will you remember to type it exactly right, or will you resort to REPLing our routes to death?

 I have a feeling that REPL is going to get a *lot* of use.